deepin-community/gstreamer1.0/docs/gst/running.md

 Setting this variable to an empty string will cause GStreamer not to scan any system paths at all for plug-ins.
-This can be useful if you're running uninstalled (for development purposes) or while running testsuites.
+This can be useful if you're running a development environment (for development purposes) or while running testsuites.

 **`GST_PLUGIN_PATH`, `GST_PLUGIN_PATH_1_0`.**